 Ultimately, what makes sense to one property owner may not apply to another.
 Whether you decide to delegate managing your properties to experts or take it on yourself as a full-time job, evaluate what options would benefit you most when it comes to property management.
 You’ll have to calculate the hours spent and then ask yourself again – is it worth it?
 Remember, it is very common for those that self-manage to view property management as a “free” responsibility.
 Hopefully you are gaining a better understanding that property management is not free of cost, because your time is valuable and can be used in many different ways.

 Down to the Bottom Line

 What’s your real bottom line after calculating all the labor you’ve put in?
 As a thoughtful investor, you know the importance of tracking your time on all property management and real estate-related activities.
 You’ll soon realize that as you gain more experience as a property owner and your approach to property management gets more sophisticated, delegating responsibilities will create more efficiencies at scale.
 This is especially important if you’re planning to further develop your investment portfolio, or if you’re already doing so.
 The reality is that savvy investors tend to build “teams” of people and companies that do portions of the work, which allows the owner/investor to maximize their time and value.

-Whether you own a property in Oakland, Hayward, Alameda, the East Bay, San Diego or Seattle, working with a local property management company can actually improve your bottom line.
+Whether you own a property in Oakland, San Diego, Phoenix, Seattle, Charlotte, Orlando, or anywhere in between, working with a local property management company can actually improve your bottom line.
 Property management companies typically have existing relationships with R&M service providers, which means they’re able to access those services for a better price and with a higher degree of responsiveness.
 You can also avoid fees associated with non-compliance issues, and save hours upon hours appointing a trusted team to manage and fill vacant units.
 Time really is a precious commodity, especially when you’re serious about building wealth in the most efficient ways possible.